Photography: Family Reunion Tip. Best ideas for celebrating family reunions with pictures.

-When extended families gather together, from grandparents to siblings and first cousins, the convergence of multi-generational ancestors is made extra memorable when everyone shares pictures.
+When extended families safely gather together again this summer–from grandparents to siblings and first cousins–the convergence of multi-generational ancestors is made extra memorable when everyone shares pictures.
 Not just those recent activities stored on mobile devices, but also generations of analog photo snapshots, 35mm slides, and negatives from yesteryear.
 This helps build a legacy of storytelling to unite families on a genealogical tour to recall ancestors and the whole family’s history.

 FAMILY REUNION PHOTO TIP